bobbytitch/seditiontracker.github.io/docs/_suspects/patrick-stedman.md

 occupation: Dating + Relationship Strategist
 affiliations: undefined
 jurisdiction: Federal
-image: 087.png
+image: /images/preview/087.png
-preview: 087.png
+suspect: 087.png
 booking:
 courtroom:
 courthouse:
 quote: "I was pretty much in the first wave, and we broke down the doors and climbed up the back part of the Capitol building and got all the way into the chambers"
 title: Pat Stedman charged on January 21, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.